fabriziogf/fabrizio_website/_pages/about.md

 ## Highlights

-**Product management:**	8 years of product management and consulting experience.
+**Product management:**	8+ years of product management and consulting experience.
 Thrive as a technical product leader at Amazon.

-**Data analytics:**	5 years of experience as analytics management.
+**Data analytics:**	5+ years of experience as analytics manager.
 Not afraid to deep dive into problems and independently prototype analytics solutions.

-**Machine learning:**	3 years of experience in ML product management, launching staffing optimization and science products at Amazon.
-Curious about ML topics (see blog posts).
+**Data Science and ML:**	3+ years of experience collaborating with DS and ML as a product manager, launching staffing optimization and science products at Amazon.
+Curious about a variety of DS and ML topics (see blog posts).

-**Economics:**	Princeton BA in Economics (quantitative track) with 6 years of experience in economic consulting and product management.
+**Economics:**	Princeton BA in Economics (quantitative track) with 6 years of experience in economic consulting and economics product management.

-**Computer science:**	MS in Computer Sciene from the University of Chicago, extensive CS coursework at Princeton, and 3 years of technical experience at Amazon.
+**Computer science:**	MS in Computer Sciene from the University of Chicago, extensive CS coursework at Princeton, and 3+ years of technical experience at Amazon.

 **Leadership:**	Lead by example and always seeking new challenges, be it professionally or otherwise.
+As a product manager, I use my hard working mentality to influence without authority.

 ---